The Airline Stewardess

 Discussion

 How often have people discussed the uncover attributes of the airline stewardess?
 Were girdles a mandatory part of their uniform?
-The answer almost certainly varies from airline to airline, however, I have spoken to a stewardess from Transavia (a Dutch airline) who has worked from the 1970's until recently and she knew of no such regulations.
+The answer almost certainly varies from airline to airline, however, I have spoken to a Dutch stewardess who has worked from the 1970's until recently and she knew of no such regulations.
 On the other hand, during training, keeping a smart appearance was drummed into the recruits, and advice was offered on foundations that might be appropriate.
 My friend has never worn a lower foundation and probably never will.
 She looks extremely smart without, however, she knew that several of her colleagues in those days wore panty-girdles and expects that several will be wearing shapers of some description today.
 No mandatory rules here; simply a statistical sample of fashion trends.

 The truth of the matter, and it applies equally to all women whose work requires them to spend much of their time in the vertical, such as nurses, is that tired legs (the old euphemism for varicose veins) is a real problem.
 Even today, my elegant friend wears support tights, and not just because of the recent scare about deep vein thrombosis.
 If stewardesses and nurses wore girdles, it was a) because most women did anyway, and b), they needed something to hold up their support stockings.
 Never forget, a girdle has two functions, to trim the figure and to hold up one's stockings.
 Often the latter is more important than the former.